NorthernMechatronics/tflm_digits/README.md

 **We do not recommend importing all operations** due to high memory usage, and importing unused operations into the resolver is unacceptable.
 There are certain cases where this is acceptable: when the model's layers are not explicitly defined (e.g., using a model developed by someone else), or during development (i.e., experimentation purposes).

-If you add `#include "tensorflow/lite/micro/micro_mutable_op_resolver.h"`, you must understand which layers are required within your graph.
+If you choose to only add the operations you need, you must understand which layers are required within your graph.
 You must either return back to the environment from which you built the model, or use a third-party service that explicitly outlines the layers for you, such as Netron.
 We have another discussion [here](#how-to-use-netron).

 To instantiate the resolver, you must first declare the resolver using `tflite::MicroMutableOpResolver<number_of_ops>` class.
 Then, fill in the number of operations you will use under `number_of_ops`, and invoke the functions for each operaion you will use.
 For instance:

 ```
+#include "tensorflow/lite/micro/micro_mutable_op_resolver.h"
+...

 static tflite::MicroMutableOpResolver<9> resolver;
 resolver.AddConv2D();
 resolver.AddMaxPool2D();